-This restriction ensures at compile/bind time that there are no stream objects created (and therefore no actual stream operations).
+This restriction ensures at compile/bind time that there are no stream objects created and no use of stream attributes.
 This restriction does not forbid dependences on the package Ada.Streams.
-So it is permissible to with Ada.Streams (or another package that does so itself) as long as no actual stream objects are created.
+So it is permissible to with Ada.Streams (or another package that does so itself) as long as no actual stream objects are created and no stream attributes are used.